Type 2 Diabetes Guide

 Type 2 Diabetes Screening

-Regular is recommended if you have been showing symptoms of .
-The number of people diagnosed with diabetes continues to grow every year, in both children and in adults.
-Diabetes can lead to additional health conditions and treatment is needed to maintain optimal health and to avoid complications.
+Regular is recommended if you have been showing symptoms of or if there is a history of diabetes in your family.
+The , in both and in adults.
+Diabetes can lead to additional health problems and treatment is needed to maintain optimal health and to avoid complications.

-• Inactive lifestyle - exercise has many health benefits, including lowering blood glucose levels.
+• Inactive lifestyle - , including lowering blood glucose levels.

-• Family history - especially if a close relative has been diagnosed with diabetes, or if you have had gestational diabetes.
+• - especially if a close relative has been diagnosed with diabetes, or if you have had gestational diabetes.

-• Heart disease risks - for instance, high blood pressure, high triglyceride levels, and poor cholesterol (high LDL, the "bad" cholesterol; and low HDL, the "good" cholesterol).
+• risks - for instance, , high triglyceride levels, and poor cholesterol (high LDL, the "bad" cholesterol; and low HDL, the "good" cholesterol).

 • Ethnic background - some ethnic groups are at higher risk for diabetes.